TimoBakx/timobakx.github.io/about.md

 I'm Timo Bakx, a webdeveloper specializing in building web applications using [PHP][_php], [Symfony][_symfony] and [API-Platform][_apiplatform].

-I currently work at [Linku][_linku] in Nijmegen, the Netherlands as a backend developer.
+I've been working with PHP since 2004 and currently work at [Linku][_linku] in Nijmegen, the Netherlands as a backend developer.

 # About this site